We are now community testing in Ashfield for those who are asymptomatic - who do not have symptoms of coronavirus.

 Who is the test for?

-Community testing is aimed at working age members of our community aged 18- to 65-years-old.
+Community testing is aimed at all members of our community, but particularly those of working age, aged 18- to 65-years-old.

-Residents who are of working age and those who are unable to work from home are encouraged to join a local testing programme to help stop the spread of COVID-19 in their community.
+Residents are encouraged to join a local testing programme to help stop the spread of COVID-19 in their community.

 Higher risk workers from across the district and those in close contact with the public should also take part in community testing.
 Sectors of the local workforce include those who work in retail, manufacturing, food production, transport, public sector and front line services.